-The Grants Review Committee, which includes the SJI treasurer and no less than three (3) other board members, will process all applications.
+The Grants Review Committee will process all applications.
 The review committee may, if it so wishes, consult with any other SJI member(s), if such additional views and/or expertise is deemed of value to the evaluation process.
 Following written recommendation by the review committee, consideration of all applications within any given fiscal year will be an agenda item at the SJI annual meeting.
 However, the SJI president may convene an e-conference of the board at any time for any particular project(s) should he/she deem it appropriate.

 Guidelines for Written Grant Proposal

 - Please summarize the context & purpose of your project activity, and how it supports the mission & objectives of SJI.

 - Briefly explain why you are requesting this grant, what qualifies you for this project and what do you hope to achieve.

 - Please explain how you will measure/assess the effectiveness of your project activities.
 Describe your criteria for a successful project, and the results you expect to have achieved by the end of the funding period.

 B. Required Attachments

 - Operating line-expense budget for entire project.